Tamahealth/about-Tamacares/README.md

 # TamaCares

 Welcome to the official repository for TamaCares, a project dedicated to simplifying access to healthcare across the United States.
+The link to our web application is [tamacares.com](htttps://www.tamacares.com)

 ## About TamaCares